webdestroya/lita-github-commits/README.md

 * remember_commits_for (Integer) - Number of days lita will remember information about commits it as heard about.
 Setting it to 0 effectively disables the "commit/SHA" command handling.
 Default: 0 (no memory)

+* github_webhook_secret (String) - Optional secret that github uses to sign the webhook requests with.
+Currently the configuration's presence only requires that the requests from GitHub be signed.
+Default: nil (no signature required)

 ### Example Config

 ``` ruby